Dolskiiii/Dolskiiii/README.md

 ## Objective

-Pursuing my degree in Cybersecurity, I plan to continue to build my skills in Digital Forensics and Pen Testing.
+Pursuing my degree in Cybersecurity, I plan to continue to build my skills in Digital Forensics and Penetration Testing.
 I aim to apply what I have learned in Digital Forensics to contribute to real-world investigations and assessments.
 I am very curious and love learning about new things and tools that can better my understanding in the field.

 ### Skills